 The significance of Alexander the Great and Galba is not in their accomplishments, but that they failed to pass their empire on to a member of their own family.
 With Galba in particular, Rome would no longer be ruled only by Romans and this ‘intermarriage’ would not lead to unity or strength, because no familial bonds were forged.
 Daniel stressed the importance and relevance of the familial line of succession, and so do we in interpreting the visions of the book of Daniel.

-The urge of some preterists to remove emperors that “don’t count” is ironic.
-Galba, Otho, and Vitellius are examples of the ‘clay’.
-They were not family relations to those that came before them and their rule was brief.
+The urge of some preterists to remove emperors that “don’t count” (because there are too many kings after selecting Vespasian as the 7th) is ironic.
+Otho and Vitellius are examples of the ‘clay’.
+They were not family relations to those that came before or after them and their rule was brief.
 That they don’t feel like they should be included on the list of emperors is precisely why they should be included in Daniel’s and John’s: they did not cleave to one another.

 The greater significance of the “mixing of seed” was made clear in “Ten and Three Horns.”
 The antichrist came out of the city of Rome only after the Roman Empire was no longer truly Roman: the city was no longer the capital of the empire, nor even the principal city of its diocese, nor even strictly a member of its diocese at all.
 Rome was a semi-independent, non-diocesan entity that—at best—played a minor role in the empire’s politics.
 While commentators have noticed Daniel’s emphasis on ‘intermarriage’ and familial bonds, they nevertheless failed to consider the importance of lineage to eschatology as a whole.
 Yet, Daniel clearly stated that the iron and clay mixing was the result of mixed lineages that did not cleave together.
 It is for this reason that we can both identify the seven emperors of Rome and date the book of Revelation, relying only on scripture and history.